brain-bbqs/hearth-landing-page/README.md

-# hearth-landing-page
+# HEARTH Landing Page

-The main landing page for the HEARTH data ecosystem.
+The main landing page for the HEARTH (Hub for Exploratory Analysis, Resource-sharing, Testing, and Hypothesis-generation) ecosystem.

 Currently a "coming soon" placeholder, built with [Vite](https://vitejs.dev/) and deployed to GitHub Pages.